mehakdeepkaur8020-pixel/Last-Minute-Life-Saver/README.md

 ---

 ## 📄 License
-This project was generated as a hackathon starter kit — feel free to use, modify, and extend it.
+This project was made for hackathon starter kit — feel free to use it.